-** Patricia Hamilton has body features of fish.
-She was a great swimmer, but was disqualified from the Olimpic games because of unfair advantages (her mutant body).
+** Patricia Hamilton has fish-like physical features.
+She was a great swimmer, but was disqualified from the Olympic games because her mutation gave her an unfair advantage.
 So she left England and moved to New York, to the land of the opportunities... and works every night inside an aquarium in a porn club.

 ** Armena creates a forcefield around herself when she falls asleep, which she can't prevent.
 Not much in comparison with others, but Ortega can't hug her while she sleeps, ever.

-** It also happens to all Mutant Town (except for Bishop and Mr. X) at the end of HouseOfM
+** It also happens to all Mutant Town (except for Bishop and Mr. M) at the end of ComicBook/HouseOfM.

 * DeathGlare: Gus Kucharsky got an early retirement, because of injuries during service.
 He wants to visit Ortega to Celebrate.
 Hey, Armena, can Gus visit us?
 Her face says it all.

-* DontYouDarePityMe: Mr. X rescued the "toad boy" and his mother, and turned him into a common boy so that the mafia will lost their interest on him.
+* DontYouDarePityMe: Mr. M rescued the "toad boy" and his mother, and turned him into a common boy so that the mafia will lost their interest on him.
 But his mother, who lives stoned with the fantastic drug produced by her son, refuses to be rescued.
-Mr. X rescued them anyway.
+Mr. M rescued them anyway.

 * TheDragon: Mr. Punch

-* EverybodysDeadDave: Ortega and Bishop tried to interrupt a party where all the teenagers were about to taste the "Toad Juice", not knowing that it is mortal for sapiens. [[TheCavalryArrivesLate They arrived late]].
+* EverybodysDeadDave: Ortega and Bishop tried to interrupt a party where all the teenagers were about to taste the "Toad Juice", not knowing that it is fatal for H. sapiens. [[TheCavalryArrivesLate They arrived late]].